Daechler/DeathChest/README.md

 # DeathChest
-This plugin spawns a chest at the place where a player dies, with his items inside.
+DeathChest is a very lightweight plugin that spawns a chest with a player's items at their death location.
+This is very useful on survival servers as it can prevent items from despawning.

+There is currently no configuration.